Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 And now the perverts at the National Science Foundation are doling out millions of dollars to a professor to study Alaskan grandparents.

-Given all the pornography that's being looked at and studied at the National Science Foundation.
+I wonder if she's studying whether or not there's incest, given all the pornography that's being looked at and studied at the National Science Foundation.

-Now the National Science Foundation, this is an interesting point that you must know.
+Now, the National Science Foundation, this is an interesting point that you must know.

-The inspector general got caught up checking into the way National Science Foundation employees watch pornography and chat on telephone sex lines all day.
+The Inspector General got caught up checking into the way National Science Foundation employees watch pornography and chat on telephone sex lines all day.

 He's never able to get around to checking out their grant records.